AbstractSDK/abstract/framework/docs/src/3_framework/8_ibc.md

 # Interchain Abstract Accounts

-The cosmos is going interchain.
+The Cosmos is going interchain.
 The arrival of Inter-Blockchain Communication (IBC) launched us into a new paradigm in application development.
 New use-cases and solutions to existing UX problems are now possible.
 As the interchain application platform, Abstract attempts to make IBC accessible to developers and users alike.
-In this section we'll delve into interchain application development, what makes it so hard and how Abstract can help you create your first
+In this section we'll delve into interchain application development, what makes it so hard, and how Abstract can help you create your first
 #Interchain application.

 ## What is The Interchain?

-The interchain, sometimes called the internet of blockchains, is the concept of a network of blockchains that can communicate with each other.
-This is made possible by the Inter-Blockchain Communication (IBC) protocol, which is a standard for communication between blockchains.
-IBC is a protocol that allows for the transfer of arbitrary data between blockchains.
-This means that users can send data (like tokens) from one blockchain to another without third-party trust assumptions.
-This is a huge step forward for the blockchain industry, as it allows for the creation of a network of blockchains that can independently communicate with each other.
+The Interchain, also known as the Internet of Blockchains, is a network of interconnected blockchains that interact through a shared protocol.
+This interaction is enabled by the Inter-Blockchain Communication (IBC) protocol, a communication standard akin to the TCP used amongst networked computers.
+IBC permits the transmission of any data variety between blockchains, allowing users to send data, such as tokens or messages, from one blockchain to another without relying on third-party trust.
+This innovation is a major breakthrough for the blockchain industry as it enables the formation of a blockchain network with independent communication capabilities, allowing for virtually infinite scale.

 ```admonish info
 If you're interested in a visual representation of the interchain, check